Phase Change Materials

-True to their name, Phase Change Materials are solid at room temperature and soften as temperatures increase.
+True to their name, phase change materials are solid at room temperature and soften as temperatures increase.
 This softening allows the material to flow and completely fill surface irregularities and gaps between the heat source and the heat sink.
-This allows for little to no thermal resistance and very tight bond lines.
+This allows for little to no thermal resistance and very thin bond lines.
+Heat will transfer efficiently and effectively, allowing for the device to run at a lower temperature.
 Once the thermal interface has been formed it will remain stable until the heat sink is physically removed from the heat source.
+Typical applications exist in consumer electronics, telecom, automotive electronics, industrial electronics, medical, and military/aerospace.

 This short video shows the phase change material soften and wet-out as it is heated: